umairqadir97/news-aggregator-with-fastapi/README.md

 ##### News Listing Endpoint:
 api.route('/news')

-def function():
+def get_top_news():
   1. Get all available APIs
   2. Call each API for getting top 10 news in JSON; Listing Function for Each API
   3. Aggregate news from all APIs, discard empty responses

 ##### News Search Endpoint
 api.route('/news?query=bitcoin')

-def function():
+def get_search_results():
   1. Get all available APIs
   2. Call each API with search query to get top 10 results in JSON; Searching Function for Each API
   3. Aggregate results from all APIs, discard empty responses

 ##### Other Helper Functions
   1. News_API json parser for listing responses; should return only required fields; ["title",  "link", "source"]
   2. Reddit_API json parser for listing results

 ##### Steps to Add any New API
-       1. Make a new file for new API in ```src/external_api/```
+  1. Make a new file for new-API in ```src/external_api/```
   2. Take ```src/external_api/sample_api.py``` as reference
   3. Prepare API Mapping object
   4. Write JSON parser for that API
   5. Register your API in API_COLLECTION in ```src/api_helper.py```

 ### Prerequisites